fotisk07/NumPy-Pandas-MatPlotLib/README.md

 ### Data

 The NumPy Project does not require any external dataset .
-However the Pandas one does require the Stock data in order to work.
-Stock data are already provided in the Folder data in the form of .csv files, but feel free to use any other data you wish by doing the appropraite modifications.
+However the Pandas one does require  Stock data from 3 companies in order to work.
+Stock data are already provided in the Folder data in the form of 3 .csv files(APPL, AMZN, GOOG), but feel free to use any other data you wish by doing the appropraite modifications.

 ## Contributing